Divorce Divorce

 What is the new Supreme Court law for divorce?

-The new divorce laws in India are not specific to the Supreme Court.
+The new divorce rules in India are not specific to the Supreme Court.
 Divorce cases can be filed in district courts under the amended laws, and if the case is contested, it may eventually reach the higher courts, including the Supreme Court.

 What is the mutual divorce process in India 2024?